Dr Oliver Charbonneau

 My first book, Civilizational Imperatives: Americans, Moros, and the Colonial World, tells the story of U.S. rule in the Southern Philippines, following empire-builders and indigenous actors across four decades (1899-1942).
 It attends to a range of topics: the racialisation of Muslim Moro populations; the character of the civilising mission in Mindanao and the Sulu Archipelago; the reliance on fear and massacre in the daily life of the colony; and the pervasive transregional exchanges that patterned American governance.
 Articles and book chapters derived from the project have analysed Moro individuals and groups visiting the United States, the role of frontier vernaculars and practices in white settler colonialism on Mindanao, and the hybrid character of the U.S. colonial state in the Southern Philippines.

-Beyond my specialist training, I am interested in a variety of other areas including the role of frontiers in global history, comparative mass violence, digital history / digital humanities initiatives, and visual archives of empire.
+Beyond my specialist training, I am interested in a range of other topics, including the role of frontiers in global history, comparative mass violence, digital history / digital humanities initiatives, and visual archives of empire.
 Anyone frustrated by perennial ill fortune in a fantasy baseball league is free to commiserate at my office (coffee provided).

 I welcome students with research projects on the global and imperial dimensions of U.S. history.
 I am most comfortable supervising topics that fall within my period of study (1860s-1930s) but am happy to make exceptions where merited.
 Some themes might include: